Gurvanbar/Hackathon-ut-lads/README.md

 # Voxmail AI

 > From voice to email instantly :🎙️ Speak. ✉️ Send. ✅ Done.
-**Voxmail AI** is a locally-running voice-powered assistant that helps professionals write clear, personalized, and secure emails — just by talking.
+**Voxmail AI** is a locally-running voice-powered assistant that helps professionals write clear, personalized, and secure emails, just by talking.

 ---